NEWS RELEASE: California High-Speed Rail Authority Releases 2023 Sustainability Report

 Key milestones highlighted in this year’s report include:

-- Restoring more than 2,972 acres of habitat and protecting more than 3,190 acres of agricultural land;
+- Continuing the restoration of more than 4,400 acres of habitat and protecting more than 3,190 acres of agricultural land;

-The annual report details the Authority’s efforts from January 1 to December 31, 2021, while capturing some data through the first part of 2022.
+The annual report details the Authority’s efforts from January 1 to December 31, 2022, as well as capturing some data from the first part of 2023.

 California’s electrified high-speed rail will be powered by 100% renewable energy.
-The system will sustainably connect communities and give Californians an unprecedented alternative to vehicle travel.
+The system will sustainably connect communities and give Californians an unprecedented alternative to driving.
 No mode of transportation delivers the speed and quality of trip at the same energy efficiency as high-speed rail.